pariyatti/kosa/ops/README.md

 sudo journalctl -u caddy
 ```

+## Monitoring

+We have an `#alerts` channel on Discord which receives alerts via Webhook.
+To add a new webhook, a Discord user must have the Admin role.
+Currently,
+Steven Deobald, Tanmay Balwa, and Brihas Sarathy have the Admin role.

 ## How it works?

 We'll be using ansible to setup our machines, and do incremental updates.